 She will be celebrating publication with a series of readings:

 - On Thursday 15th May, as part of the St Ives Literature Festival 2014: 10 minutes starting at 5.00 pm at Free Speech at the Café Art, the Drill Hall, Royal Square; and 10 mins at 8.00 pm at the Big Frug at St Ives Arts Club, Westcott's Quay, St Ives

 - Friday 16th May, an evening reading at the Restless Gallery in Pendeen just outside St Ives.

 - Monday 2nd June, 7.00 pm at the Lit & Phil 23 Westgate Road, Newcastle upon Tyne, NE1 1SE

 More information about Ellen Phethean here.

-Each month Ellen selects a poem that she finds wonderful, interesting, challenging, and fresh: in March's poem, Jo Reed is moved by a Kitchen Sink Painting.
+Each month Ellen selects a poem that she finds wonderful, interesting, challenging, and fresh: in April's poem, Annie Wright warns of the Dangerous Pursuit of Yellow.

 Diamond Twig Press

 Diamond Twig is a small press, launched in 1992 by Ellen Phethean and the late Julia Darling to publish vibrant new writing by women in the North East of England.
 Publications include twenty titles in the Branch Lines series: pocket sized books in stylish black-and-white livery, launching new women writers into print.